tylermumford/tylermumford.com/content/post/expressiveness-tests.md

 ```

 There are no assertions in this test, and that's intentional.
 This is all about
-capturing the two ways to create a `Position` object from a string.
+the two ways to create a `Position` object from a string.
+Do they compile?
+Do they "read"
+well?

 I want this code to be in a test, because it's fundamental to many other parts of the
 code.
 But for this case, I don't care about the `Position` objects themselves at all.
-That can and will be covered in later tests.
+The behavior can and will be covered in later tests.

-These "code expressiveness tests," as I like to call them, are useful in several ways:
+These "code expressiveness tests," as I like to call them, have several advantages:

 * They are some of the easiest tests to write
-* They can be written very eary on in the TDD cycle
+* They can be written at any point in the project's lifecycle
 * They provide a helpful overview of how to use the classes and methods under test

 Here are some more examples I like.